Key Takeaways

 By plotting Cpk contours on the response surface, engineers can visually identify the “sweet spot” — the parameter region where Cpk is maximized across all critical quality metrics simultaneously.

-Real-World Impact: AI Process Window Optimization
+Modeled Impact: AI Process Window Optimization (Illustrative)

 • Continuous adaptation: As equipment ages, the AI model detects window drift and recommends parameter adjustments